UniversalDependencies/docs/_v2/features.md

 * [u-feat/Definite]()
   * Add `Definite=Spec` (specific indefinite, e.g. "a certain stick").
 Occurs e.g. in Lakota, proposed in UniMorph.
 In languages where it is used the value `Ind` is interpreted as non-specific indefinite, i.e. "any (one) stick".
+  * TO DISCUSS: `Definite=2` in Hungarian.
+    Description: definiteness-like agreement of verbs with a second person object in [Hungarian](hu-feat/Definite).
+    Hungarian verbs have to be conjugated in harmony with the definiteness of the object, making a difference between a definite object (_nézem a filmet_ “I am watching the film”), an indefinite object (_nézek egy filmet_ “I am watching a film”) and a second person object (_nézlek téged_ “I am watching you”).
+So `Definite=2` is actually not about definiteness proper, maybe it should be `Person[obj]`.
+Perhaps we should leave this value specific to Hungarian.
 * [u-feat/Number]()
   * Add `Number=Count` from Bulgarian (and Macedonian).
 It is known variously as "counting form", "count plural" or "quantitative plural" (Sussex and Cubberley 2006, p.
 324).
     It is a special plural form of nouns if they occur after numerals: _tri stola_ "three chairs" vs. _stolove_ "chairs".